 - Prepare your body for sleep…Avoid caffeine after lunch, which impairs overall sleep quality.
 Remember, chocolate has caffeine too.
 Don’t go to bed hungry or full.
 Avoid alcohol of any type within six hours of your bedtime.
 Do not smoke or ingest nicotine within two hours of your bedtime.
 Exercise regularly, but avoid strenuous exercise within six hours of your bedtime.
 Ensure adequate exposure to natural light during the day.
 Light exposure helps maintain a healthy sleep-wake cycle.
 If you take sleeping pills use them cautiously.
 Always use sleeping pills as prescribed by your physician.

 - Prepare your sleeping area…Remove all TVs, computers, and other gadgets from the bedroom.
 Use your bedroom only for sleeping and sex (if that’s right for you).
 The bedroom and more importantly the bed, is not a place for watching TV, eating, chatting, working, etc. Keep your bedroom quiet, dark, and cool.
 Use curtains or blinds to block out light.
 If noise bothers you, consider wearing earplugs or using soothing music, a fan, or a “white noise” machine to block out noise.
 If you are a ‘clock watcher’ at night, hide the clock.
 Use a sleep mask and earplugs, if light and noise bother you.
 Extreme heat or cold should be avoided.
 A hot room can be uncomfortable.
 A cooler room along with enough blankets to stay warm is recommended.
-If light in the early morning bothers you, get a blackout shade/curtains or wear a sleep mask.
+If the light in the early morning bothers you, get a blackout shade/curtains or wear a sleep mask.
 If you need light, use off-light such as a night light in the bathroom or hallway.
 If your pets awaken you, keep them outside the bedroom, sorry Fido!

 WHEW!
 That was a lot of information, but fear not!
 You don’t have to implement everything on this list all at once.
 In fact, this isn’t even a complete list of sleep hygiene ideas.
-I would recommend you start with 3 or 4 of these suggestions, keep a log of what works and what doesn’t.
+I would recommend you start with 3 or 4 of these suggestions and keep a log of what works and what doesn’t.
 Try these tips for a week and if something isn’t helpful, go back to the drawing board.
-Remember to be patient, creating an effective sleep routine and improving your overall sleep takes time and start living your best life, or at least feel more rested!
+Remember to be patient, creating an effective sleep routine and improving your overall sleep takes time, and start living your best life, or at least feel more rested!